Negotiator behind Freedom Convoy deal says Ottawa used emergency powers too quickly

 “Why shouldn’t Trudeau’s cabinet wait until Sunday night?
 [Feb.
 13] to tell, ‘[Ottawa Mayor Jim Watson], a very authoritative, respected mayor, has an agreement.
 Let’s just wait two or three days to see if this peaceful solution works.
 If that’s not realistic, then let’s put the hammer down,” French said.
 Power and politics will host Vassey Kapelos on Wednesday.

-French said he approached Watson to help resolve the Ottawa convoy crisis on February 10, four days before the Emergency Act went into effect.
+French said he approached Watson to help resolve the convoy crisis in Ottawa on 10 February.

-By February 11, he said, he was personally meeting with Leach and several other Freedom Convoy organizers over pizza at a downtown Ottawa hotel.
+By February 11, he said, he was personally meeting with Leach and several other organizers of the pizza convoy at a downtown Ottawa hotel.

 “Basically, we made a deal that night,” French said.